 If you have decided to use an e-collar, then you will need to make sure that the dog does not fear it.

-If the dog is afraid of it, then he may become aggressive rather than nonaggressive.
-Start training with low levels of stimulation and build up, so the dog does not associate these shocks with anything he is already fearful of.
+If the dog is afraid of it, then he may become aggressive rather than non aggressive.
+Start the use of training devices with low levels of stimulation and build up, so the dog does not associate these electric shocks with anything he is already fearful of.

 It is best to use positive reinforcement instead of punishment-based approaches if you want a better response from your dog.